eslager/TGIS504_Wi22/Lab1_Mapbox-instructions.md

 }
 ```

 Save those changes and notice how your legend changes.
-It should now be located in the bottom right corner of your map, with a white background, with colored lines indicating each of the features types on the map.
+It should now be located in the bottom right corner of your map, with a white background and colored lines indicating each of the features on the map.
 So how did we do this?
 Much of this styling should already be familiar to you, but some things warrant further explanation:

 * `border-radius: 3px` rounds the corners of the legend box.
 In Step 4, we'll add a Mapbox control that has similar rounding, so we'll style it like this to maintain visual consistency.
 * `z-index: 1` ensures that the legend appears above the map, rather than below it.
-* The `width` on the <hr> element defines the length of the line, while `transform: rotate(45deg)` angles it diagonally.
-We can adjust this to another angle if we want; be default, the line is horizontal, so 90 degrees would make it vertical, etc.
+* The `width` on the `<hr>` element defines the length of the line, while `transform: rotate(45deg)` angles it diagonally.
+We can adjust this to another angle if we want; by default, the line is horizontal, so 90 degrees would make it vertical, 45 makes it diagonal, etc.
-* Finally, we use the classes to define the colors of the lines created by the <hr> elements.
+* Finally, we use CSS classes to define the colors of the lines created by the `<hr>` elements.

 If the legend appears as expected, you may make further adjustments to it to suit your tastes, or move on to the next section.

 ### Step 4: Working with 3D data

 Great news: I've saved the best part of this lab for last.
 One of the huge advantages of Mapbox GL JS version 2 (released in December 2020) is that it makes certain kinds of interactive 3D mapping easy and beautiful.
-In particular, it includes a built in terrain layer that models land elevation across the entire globe and can even model building heights in some locations.
+In particular, it includes a built-in terrain layer that models land elevation across the entire globe and can even model building heights in some locations.
 Data sources for the model are varied, and you can read more about [the elevation tilesets here](https://docs.mapbox.com/help/troubleshooting/access-elevation-data/).

 Since we're mapping hiking trails in a mountainous terrain, it may be fun to visualize our data in 3D, no?
 To achieve these, we'll add two more data layers and a control to help the user adjust their view.